Setup the development environment#

 Your next task enables the concordium-client

-tool to talk to your testnet node.
+tool to talk to a testnet node.
 There are two options to achieve this:

 Option 1 (beginners)